-No matter which knife you use, you will burn through a two or three blades, so make sure you have back-ups on hand before you get started.
+No matter which knife you use, you will burn through two or three (or more!) blades, so make sure you have back-ups on hand before you get started.

 Once your planks are cut out, I recommend then cutting all the planks to different lengths so you don’t have to plan any pattern to lay them in.

 A bonus of buying the full-sized tiles is that the back is sticky, so once they are cut, just peel off the paper and stick them in in whatever pattern looks good to you!
 Don’t worry about them hanging over the edge, once you’re finished, just put one thumb on the edge of each plan and snap the overhanging part off with your other thumb.
 It’s really easy.
 I tried cutting them off at first, but it didn’t look good and it pulled the planks up off the floor.
 Snapping is faster, easier and it gives them a pretty clean edge.